godotengine/godot-docs/getting_started/workflow/export/exporting_pcks.rst

 The first part of using them involves exporting and delivering the project to players.
-Then, when one wants to add functionality or content later on, they just deliver the updates via \*.pck file to the users.
+Then, when one wants to add functionality or content later on, they just deliver the updates via PCK files to the users.

-\*.pck files usually contain, but are not limited to:
+PCK files usually contain, but are not limited to:

 - scripts
 - scenes